varang/varang/README.md

 }

 ```
-and VarGrid becomes aware of the json structure with the configuration below
+and VarGrid becomes aware of the json structure with the configuration below.
+VarGrid consumes the "_embedded.persons" JSON list provided above by having the configuration "root": "_embedded.persons".

 ```html
 	<VarGridRemotePagerParams>